 About This Blog:

 This blog began in July 2005 as a way to document my journey and share my progress with my fellow jewelry artists.
 It has since evolved into so much more than I could have imagined at that time!
 I don't have a true agenda with this blog - I just blog to share about my life and my work.
-I do hope to inspire others and be an encouragement - so maybe that is an agenda.
-I hope people who take time to read will find a bit of encouragement or laughter or inspiration.
+I do hope to inspire others and be an encouragement.

 Through the blog I have made many online friends and a fair number of friends whom I now meet with offline!
 Its remarkable to me how many people read and either comment or email me.
 I'm truly thankful and blessed by the entire experience.